ndom91/briefkasten-scrape/README.md

 You need to edit `/PATH/TO/YOUR/ENVFILE` above pointing to your `ENVFILE`

-If you want to run your cronjon on another period, you can check the respective codes in https://crontab.guru
+If you want to run your cronjob on another period, you can check the respective codes in https://crontab.guru

 ## 🏗 Contributing